OTE - Oregon Travel Experience

 Lonesome Hickory

 Mary Louisa Black planted this shagbark hickory near her home in 1866 from nuts she carried from Missouri on the Oregon Trail in 1865.
-Of the nuts she planted, two grew into trees, This tree is the lone survivor of snow, summer heat and Rogue River flooding and the only shagbark hickory in the area.
+Of the nuts she planted, two grew into trees.
+This tree is the lone survivor of the snow, summer heat and Rogue River flooding and the only shagbark hickory in the area.

 Tree Facts